 It’s a powerful architectural symbol — German citizens climb its long spiral ramp to the very top and literally look over the shoulders of their legislators to see what’s on the desks.
 The Germans have been jerked around too much by their politicians in the past and they’re determined to keep a closer eye on them from now on.

-When the Reichstag opened nearly a decade ago, I climbed to the top of that dome, and found myself surrounded by teary-eyed Germans.
-Anytime you're surrounded by teary-eyed Germans, something exceptional is going on.
+When the Reichstag first re-opened, I climbed to the top of that dome, and found myself surrounded by teary-eyed Germans.
+Anytime you’re surrounded by teary-eyed Germans, something exceptional is going on.
 And it occurred to me that most of these people were old enough to remember the difficult times (either during or after World War II) when their city lay in rubble.
 What an exciting moment for them.
 The opening of this grand building was the symbolic closing of a terrible chapter in the history of a great nation.
 No more division.
 No more communism.
 No more fascism.
 They had a united government entering a new century with a new capitol, looking into a promising future.

 It was a thrill to be there.
 I was caught up in it.
 As I looked around at the other tourists up there, it occurred to me that most of them didn’t have a clue about what was going on.
 They were so preoccupied with trivialities — camera batteries, their Cokes, the air-conditioning — that they missed a once-in-a-lifetime opportunity to celebrate this great moment with the German people.
 And it saddened me.